romaninsh/vantage-web/content/_index.md

 Aimed at larger organisations - Vantage deals with operational complexity in accessing SQL/Events/APIs, large-scale database migrations, data decentralisation patterns such as regional caches and helps to establish consistent usage patterns throughout entire organisation.

+SECTION_BREAK

+## Why use Vantage?

+Create unified data abstraction and access interface for all the languages you use in your company (Rust, Java, Swift, TypeScript, Python, PHP etc).
+Never worry about entity caching, live-reload or eventual consistency.

+SECTION_BREAK

+## Data Abstraction Patterns

+If you have heard about ORM or Active Record - those are data abstraction patterns.
+Developers have different preferences when it comes to pattern use, so Vantage has 5 powerful use patterns that can all be combined and used in unison.

+SECTION_BREAK